Ertuğrul Tekşen

-Ertuğrul Tekşen (born 25 April 2000) is a Danish-born Turkish professional footballer who plays as a forward for TFF Third League club Belediye Kütahyaspor.
+Ertuğrul Tekşen (born 25 April 2000) is a professional footballer who plays as a forward for Danish 3rd Division club Holbæk B&I. Born in Denmark, he has represented Turkey at youth level.

 Club career

 Early years

 Tekşen started playing football at an early age in Ishøj with local club SB 50.
 He soon moved to the Brøndby youth academy, where he initially struggled.
 At under-13 level, he was not among the best players and his development stagnated, which he later attributed to a poor relationship to his coaches.
 The following year new academy coaches were hired, and as an under-14 level player Tekşen began progressing, which made him stay at the club.
 In October 2016, as part of the under-17 team, he signed a two-year contract extension, which would keep him at the club until under-19 level.

 Lyngby

 During the summer of 2019, Tekşen moved to the under-19 team of Lyngby Boldklub, after two successive unsuccessful trials at Nykøbing FC and FC Roskilde.
 He made his first-team debut on 29 November 2019 in a Danish Superliga matchup against FC Nordsjælland, coming on as a 60th-minute substitute for Emilio Simonsen as the match ended 1–1.
 On 10 March 2020, Tekşen signed a one-year contract extension with Lyngby keeping him part of the club until at least 31 December 2020.